AlfonzM/resume/README.md

 ## Employment

+- **iOS Application and Full-Stack Web Developer, LIG Philippines Inc.** (June 2017—Present)
+  - Lead iOS developer for an iOS chat application
+  - Developed and maintained the back-end side for the chat application using Node.js, Express, MongoDB.
+  - Developed and maintained a tour-guide-matching web application using Ruby on Rails.
+Worked on back-end, front-end and system administration roles

-- **Robot Applications and Full-Stack Web Developer, G-Angle Entertainment Cebu** (May 2016—Present)
+- **Robot Applications and Full-Stack Web Developer, G-Angle Entertainment Cebu** (May 2016—June 2017)
   - Designed and developed applications and content management systems for Pepper—a humanoid robot—using Python, web technologies and public 3rd-party APIs
   - Designed and developed in-house web systems, web applications and back-end APIs using frameworks like Laravel, React.js, Vue.js
   - System administration for Linux and Amazon EC2 servers